 - The parasympathetic nervous system: controls the “rest and digest” activities involved in conserving and restoring energy.
 The parasympathetic nervous system resets organ function after the sympathetic nervous system is activated (the common adrenaline dump you feel after a “fight-or-flight” event).
 Effects of the parasympathetic nervous system on target organs include slowing of heart rate, lowered blood pressure, and stimulation of digestion.

 The opposing effects of the sympathetic vs parasympathetic nervous systems are illustrated below:

 This video provides an overview of the CNS and PNS:

 Reflex arcs are an interesting phenomenon for considering how the PNS and CNS work together.
-Reflexes are quick, unconscious movements, like automatically removing a hand from a hot object.
+Reflexes are quick, unconscious movements, like automatically removing a hand from a hot object, before your brain even detects the heat.
 Reflexes are so fast because they involve local synaptic connections in the spinal cord, rather than relay of information to the brain.
 For example, the knee reflex that a doctor tests during a routine physical is controlled by a single synapse between a sensory neuron and a motor neuron.
 While a reflex may only require the involvement of one or two synapses, synapses with interneurons in the spinal column transmit information to the brain to convey what happened after the event is already over (the knee jerked, or the hand was hot).
 So this means that the brain is not involved at all in the movement associated with the reflex, but it is certainly involved in learning from the experience – most people only have to touch a hot stove once to learn that they should never do it again!